tinyplex/tinybase/site/guides/14_releases.md

 This implementation is still experimental so please kick the tires!

+There is one small breaking change in this release: the functions for creating Synchronizer objects can now take optional onSend and onReceive callbacks that will fire whenever messages pass through the Synchronizer.
+See, for example, the createWsSynchronizer function.
+These are suitable for debugging synchronization issues in a development environment.

 ## v5.0

 We're excited to announce this major release for TinyBase!
 It includes